-Solicitation and sales in University buildings is limited to two general areas: Commons Dining Hall and the residential college common rooms.
+Solicitation and sales in University buildings are limited to two general areas: the Schwarzman Center and the residential college common rooms.
 Solicitation in the post office and other campus buildings is not allowed.
 Door-to-door solicitation and sales in the residences are not permitted.

-Certain kinds of solicitation and sales in Commons Dining Hall and in residential college common rooms are permitted, among them the following:
+Certain kinds of solicitation and sales in the Schwarzman Center and in residential college common rooms are permitted, among them the following:

-All money collected through sales and solicitations must be for nonprofit organizations.
+- All funds collected through sales and solicitations must be for nonprofit organizations.

-No undergraduate may undertake to represent any commercial interest or to operate any business on the campus without securing prior permission from the assistant dean of student affairs, Hannah Peck.
+No undergraduate may undertake to represent any commercial interest or to operate any business on the campus without securing prior permission from the associate dean of student affairs, Hannah Peck.

 Only student businesses operating in conjunction with the Associated Student Agencies will be considered for space on campus or charging privileges with Student Financial Services.
 The Agencies are formally recognized and sanctioned by the University officers and trustees.
 Control is maintained through the Associated Student Agencies Council, which consists of representatives of the faculty, administration, and student body.